 Main line trains are connecting metropols like Ankara, Izmir, Adana to far away destinations.
 With a few exceptions, they depart once a day.

 All long distance trains have pulman wagons.
-If overnight, there are couchettes and sleepers as well.
+If overnight, there are couchettes and/or sleepers as well.

 Pulman wagon seats are 2+1 (double + solo seat in one row), reclining and comfortable, distance between two seats is quite enough.
 Double seats are sold gender specific unless they’re sold together.